miguelzeph/interview-questions/index.md

 |**expectation**: expectativa
 |**fair**: justo
 |**fair enough**:justo
+|**proposals**:proposta

 ##### possible answers
-- wellllll.... my salary expectation in this moment is between 35 to 45 thousand (per year), and I'm open to discuss.
+- wellllll.... my salary expectation in this moment is between 35 to 45 thousand (per year), and I'm open to discuss / others proposals

-- Wellll.... my salary expectation in this moment is between 35 to 45 thounsand, I think is fair in this moment because I just arrived here.
+- Wellll.... my salary expectation in this moment is between 35 to 45 thounsand, I think is fair in this moment because I just arrived here, anyway I'm open to discuss / others proposals

 ___
 ##### questions
-> Do you know about the company (NAME)?
+> Do you know anything about the company (NAME)?

 ##### useful words
 - **brands**: marcas